 100 Mile Training Plan – Compete: Essential Info

 Who Is It For?:

-Our Compete training plans are designed for experienced runners who want to challenge themselves, set a new PR, and perform well competitively.
+Our Compete training plans are advanced plans designed for experienced runners who want to challenge themselves, set a new PR, and perform well competitively.

-If you’re planning to race and gain a good position, this is the plan for you.
+If you’re planning to enter a 100 mile race and gain a good position, this is the plan for you.

 Our Compete plans feature the most intense training regimes – there’s a lot of miles in there, different challenging workouts (speed-work), and typically only one rest day per week.

-You should only attempt the Compete plan if you are starting from a solid running base, and have the time commitment and drive to really challenge yourself.
+You should only attempt this competitive 100-miler program if you are starting from a solid running base, and have the time commitment and drive to really challenge yourself.